collocations.org

 The rent will be fixed at 18% of the market value of the property.

-increase, push up, put up, raise
+increase, push up, put up (esp.
+BrE), raise

-The large stores have pushed up the rents in the area. | The new lease will put her rent up to £200 a week.
+The new lease will put her rent up to £200 a week.

 calculate, determine

-RENT + VERB
+rent + VERB

-be/fall due, be payable
+be due, be payable (esp.
+BrE)

 go up, increase, rise

-Their rent has increased from £5,200 to £8,600 a year.
+Their rent has increased from $25 200 to $28 600 a year.

 fall

-RENT + NOUN
+rent + NOUN

-money, payment | arrears | level
+money, payment

 They took the landlord to court over increasing rent levels.

-in ~
+in rent

 The company has paid out a lot of money in rent.

-~ for
+rent for

-The rent for the four-roomed house is affordable.
+The rent for the house is affordable.

-~ from
+rent from

 They earned rent from their property in London.

-~ on
+rent on

 the rent on a factory